Savannah State University

 Olive Smith Georgia Black Fishermen

-Olive Smith is one of the original members of the Harris Neck community in McIntosh County Georgia.
-In her oral history, she explains how her mother provided food for the family by picking oysters at low tide during the winters and catching crabs.
+On August 12, 2014, Dr. Jolvan Morris interviewed Olive Smith as part of the Georgia Black Fishermen oral history project.
+Olive is one of the original members of the Harris Neck community in McIntosh County Georgia.
+She recalls how her mother provided food for the family by picking oysters at low tide during the winters and catching crabs.
 Olive's account is a brief glimpse of what life was like for the women of this fishing community.

 Jolvan Morris Townsend, GA NOAA, Savannah State University